 I believe you now know the subjects required to study Biomedical Engineering.
 I urge you to also find out where you can work with the degree.
 Please take your time to read The Act of Getting a Job – so you would know what you’re up against after graduating.

 Biomedical engineers are required in institutions engaged in medical research.
-They are also appointed as technical advisors for marketing department of medical equipment companies.
-The fast growing rehabilitation and orthopedic engineering fields apart from computer-assisted surgery and heavy research in molecular, cellular and tissue engineering also need the service of Biomedical engineer
+They are also appointed as technical advisors for the marketing department of medical equipment companies.
+The fast-growing rehabilitation and orthopaedic engineering fields apart from computer-assisted surgery and heavy research in molecular, cellular and tissue engineering also need the service of Biomedical engineer